mpoiriert/data-tester/docs/getting_started.rst

 Let's you have a **json** string as *data*, that you want to test the content, it will look like this:

 .. literalinclude:: ../test/ExampleTest.php
+   :name: Example-Transform
-   :caption: Transform
+   :caption: Example: Transform
    :emphasize-lines: 3
    :start-after: //example-start: Transform
    :end-before: //example-end: Transform
    :dedent: 8
-   :prepend: "       <?php
+   :prepend: <?php

 Ideally you should **test** your *data* before transforming it:

 .. literalinclude:: ../test/ExampleTest.php
+   :name: Example-Assert-Before-Transform
-   :caption: Assert Before Transform
+   :caption: Example: Assert Before Transform
    :emphasize-lines: 3
    :start-after: //example-start: AssertTransform
    :end-before: //example-end: AssertTransform
    :dedent: 8
-   :prepend: "       <?php
+   :prepend: <?php

 Optional Path
 ^^^^^^^^^^^^^